xdividr/dreamcloud-docs/styleguide.rst

 Bold and Italicized Text
 ------------------------

-Bold and italicized text are allowed in our documentation to emphasize key words or points, they can be done by surrounding a word with \* or \*\*.
+Bold and italicized text are allowed in DreamHost Cloud documentation to emphasize key words or points, they can be done by surrounding a word with \* or \*\*.

 Using domain names in documentation
 -----------------------------------